ytakemon/GRETTA/README.md

 in-silico genetic knockout screens and map essentiality networks.
 A manuscript describing workflow and usage is being prepared.

-Current DepMap data used by default is version 20Q1, which was downloaded through the DepMap data portal.
-The data was distributed and used under the terms and conditions of [CC Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+The DepMap data used in this tutorial is version 22Q2.
+This version along with all versions provided in this repository were downloaded through the DepMap data portal, which was distributed and used under the terms and conditions of [CC Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 ## Maintainer